whosonfirst/py-mapzen-whosonfirst-utils/README.md

 * The `mzg-csv-to-s3` tool does not overwrite files or offer any logic for comparing two files.

+* The `mzg-csv-to-s3` tool does not know how to do things in parallel (or use more than one processor).

 ## See also

 * [py-mapzen-gazetteer-export](https://github.com/mapzen/py-mapzen-gazetteer-export)